About Keili

 Keili Bartlett is an award-winning journalist based on the Sunshine Coast of British Columbia.

 Keili has lived up and down the east coast of Canada and the United States, in two states and five provinces.
-As a graduate of the Bachelor of Journalism Honours program at the University of King’s College (Halifax), Keili focused her studies on online and audio storytelling.
-She has worked for CBC in England and central Newfoundland, created content for the Banff Centre for Arts and Creativity, and worked on two issues of Where Canadian Rockies magazine.
-In 2017, she moved to British Columbia to work for community newspapers in Prince Rupert, then Victoria, Squamish, and Sechelt.
+Since graduating with her Bachelor of Journalism (Honours) from the University of King’s College (Halifax), Keili has worked for CBC in England and central Newfoundland, created content for the Banff Centre for Arts and Creativity, and worked on two issues of Where Canadian Rockies magazine.
+In 2017, she moved to British Columbia to work for community newspapers in Prince Rupert, Victoria, Squamish, and Sechelt.

 For five consecutive years, small but dedicated newsrooms Keili worked in earned the top spot for Newspaper Excellence in their respective categories at the BC & Yukon Community News Association’s Ma Murray Awards.
 Her coverage of coastal communities has earned provincial and national accolades: